 Typical Recovery Times for Pets After Surgery

-We’ve found that most pets tend to recover from soft tissue operations such as abdominal surgeries or spaying/neutering (though a spay is more invasive than neutering) more quickly than procedures involving ligaments, bones or joints.
+We’ve found that most pets tend to recover from soft tissue operations such as abdominal surgeries or spaying/neutering (though a spay is more invasive than neutering) more quickly than procedures involving ligaments, bones, or joints.
 Many soft tissue surgeries usually heal about 80% after 2 to 3 weeks.
 We typically expect complete healing to occur within 6 weeks.

 These are general guidelines.
-Your pet may take longer to recovery if the surgery was on bones or ligaments.
+Your pet may take longer to recover if the surgery was on bones or ligaments.
 While 90% recovery will usually occur between the 8 to 12-week timeframe, it may take as long as 6 months for complete recovery from major surgery.
 During this time, they should be strictly confined to allow the bone to properly heal (more about that below).